ibm-messaging/cphtestp/README.md

 The MQ V9.2 client can be obtained from: https://ibm.biz/mq92clients

-then perform a docker build as normal:
+The Dockerfile will need to be edited to refer to the client version you have downloaded, then perform a docker build as normal:

 `docker build --tag cphtestp .`